moqri/311/README.md

 # 311 - A Real-life Data Science Project
-## Credit of Data Smart City Colution - Ash Center at Harvard Kenedy School (http://datasmart.ash.harvard.edu/)
+#### A Project of Data Smart City Colution - Ash Center at Harvard Kenedy School (http://datasmart.ash.harvard.edu/)

 # Objective
 The city of Somerville, MA is among the leading innovators for 311 services in the US.
 While a small city, the customer-service approach, passion for advancing the public good and willingness to try new things set Somerville 311 apart from its peers.
 Somerville recently created a regional 311 administrators network for other small and mid-sized cities in the Boston region.
 Participants include Chelsea, Malden, Revere, Everett, Cambridge and others.
 This network is seeking a research partner for a pro bono (or nominal stipend) research project.
 The ideal candidate is a graduate student seeking a summer project or a fall 2017 research project.
 A researcher completing a summer project may be invited to present at the inaugural Harvard Data-Driven Government Conference in November 2017.